An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Patients with chronic hyperuricemia may develop chronic kidney disease, which may lead to kidney failure.
 This is because a constant high level or uric acid can damage the kidneys.
-Regardless of the cause, patients with kidney disease usually have hyperuricemia.
-Therefore, any patient with gout and hyperuricemia should be treated with urate lowering medication.
+Therefore, any patient with gout and hyperuricemia should be treated with urate-lowering medication.

 Gout and Heart Disease

 Gout is found in higher rates in people with high blood pressure, coronary artery disease, or heart failure.
 A high level of uric acid has been linked to a high risk for death from heart conditions.
 Studies have also found an association between gout and having metabolic syndrome.
 This is a collection of health problems, such as abdominal obesity, high blood pressure, high triglyceride levels, and low (good) cholesterol level.
 This syndrome increases a person's risk of developing heart disease and diabetes.
 Studies are being done to find out whether treating asymptomatic hyperuricemia in such people is beneficial.

 Other conditions that are linked to long-term gout:

 - Complications in the lungs (in rare cases, uric acid crystals occur in the lungs)

 - Arthritis Foundation -- www.arthritis.org